petrknap/trunk/projects/petrknap.github.io/_posts/2018-06-02-skoda-new-fabia-vs-fiat-tipo-vs-citroen-c4-cactus.md

 My first car was "still new" Škoda Fabia (the third generation).
 OK, it's not my first car, but first car which has my name on technical card.
-**I wish to have black one which yellow details and wheels**, but I finally choose less extravagant green color called "Rallye".
+**I wish to have black one with yellow details and wheels**, but I finally choose less extravagant green color called "Rallye".

 ![Škoda Fabia aka Mr. Froggy](/notes/data/2018-06-02/skoda-new-fabia-vs-fiat-tipo-vs-citroen-c4-cactus/skoda-fabia-iii.jpg)